wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/i. [Node deployment] [windows] waves package /lesson.md

 Waves node installation via package is a more advanced way of node deployment.
 Follow the steps below to install a Waves node:
 1. Install Java (OpenJDK 8).
-    Please, note, that if you already have OpenJDK 11 installed, there is no need to roll it back to OpenJDK 8.
+    Please, note that if you already have OpenJDK 11 installed, there is no need to roll it back to OpenJDK 8.
     The node Installation is supported in both the 8th and the 11th versions.
     Install OpenJDK8 as mentioned in the [documentation](https://access.redhat.com/documentation/en-us/openjdk/8/html/installing_and_using_openjdk_8_for_windows/openjdk8-windows-installation-options).